-- The Playwriting Workshop – Over the course of 10 sessions, participants work in pairs to interview each other and write plays inspired by their partner’s personal stories.
-Each workshop culminates with an invited presentation in which participants’ work is read aloud by professional actors.
-NYTW holds sessions of Mind the Gap in the Summer (July-August) and Fall (October-December).
+- The Playwriting Workshop – Over the course of ten sessions, participants work in intergenerational pairs to interview each other and write plays inspired by their partner’s personal stories.
+Each playwriting workshop culminates with an invited work-in-process presentation in which professional actors read participants’ work aloud.
+NYTW holds sessions of Mind the Gap – Playwriting during the summer and fall.

 The goals of the program are both to teach writing and theatre skills and foster better communication and understanding between these two age groups.
 No playwriting or theatre experience is necessary to participate in Mind the Gap.